hongleiw/socket_programming/README .txt

 (h)All code is writted by myself.

 (i)I use fork() in healthcenterserver.c and multi_thread in doctor, also I use makefile.
-I think I can get another 15 bonus point.